 There are many unwelcome changes to your appearance that can accompany getting older, but perhaps the most devastating for men and women alike is the gradual thinning or complete loss of hair.
 While there are countless aesthetic options for addressing concerns with aging skin, trying to hold on to a full head of hair can often feel like an uphill battle without many solutions available.
 The truth, however, is that there are many advanced therapies and treatments available today that can restore your hair, and your self-confidence, to its former glory.

 Androgenic alopecia, or male and female pattern baldness, is estimated to affect millions of individuals every year.
 At Marotta Hair Restoration, a division of Marotta Plastic Surgery Specialists, we specialize in cutting-edge procedures that put an end to the detrimental effects of hair loss and give patients their lives back.
-Dual board-certified facial plastic surgeon Dr. Marotta is a top recognized hair restoration surgeon in Long Island as well as an associate member of the International Society of Hair Restoration.
+Dual board-certified facial plastic surgeon Dr. Marotta is a top recognized hair restoration surgeon in Long Island.
 His years of expertise and know-how can help you stop hair loss in its tracks with natural and aesthetically pleasing results.

 What Causes Hair Loss?